Try2Code/cdo-bindings/README.md

 Please check the documentation for constructor paramaters.
 I try to have equal interfaces in both languages for all public methods.

+### Choose CDO binary

+By default the cdo-bindings use the 'cdo' binary found in your $PATH variable.
+To change that, you can

+* load a module before calling your script
+* use the CDO environment variable to set the path to be used
+* use the python/ruby method ```cdo.setCdo('/path/to/the/CDO/executable/you/want')```.
+By this technique you can create different objects for different CDO versions.

 #### Debugging

 For debugging purpose, both interfaces provide a "debug" attribute.
 If it is set to a boolian true, the complete commands and the return values will be printed during execution